Derek Chauvin Trial: Philly Police Urge Port Richmond Businesses To Prepare For Possible Unrest Ahead Of Verdict

-PHILADELPHIA (CBS) — As the prosecution rests in the Derek Chauvin case more than 1,000 miles away in Minneapolis, police in a part of Philadelphia are now urging business owners to prepare for possible civil unrest.
+PHILADELPHIA (CBS) — The trial of former police officer Derek Chauvin continues in Minneapolis.
+The defense will continue to make its case on Wednesday.
+Although there is currently no timetable on when a verdict might come, police in Port Richmond are urging business owners to prepare for possible civil unrest.

 Philadelphia police say there’s no known threat, but officers in Port Richmond worry looting may happen regardless of the outcome in the Chauvin trial.
-Now, some businesses are on high alert.READ MORE: 2 Wilmington Police Officers Responding To Deadly Triple Shooting Involved In 3-Car Crash
+Now, some businesses are on high alert.READ MORE: WATCH: Philadelphia Health Commissioner Dr. Thomas Farley Says Pause On Johnson & Johnson Vaccine Will Not Have 'Huge Impact' On Philadelphia Vaccination Progress

 “To be prepared, you know, it may happen again,” said Farid Ajaj with Rotana Furniture.